Most Famous Maya City with Toltec Influence

 With every shovelful of dirt, the history of this city is slowly uncovered.
 It seems that in the 9th century, the Maya people abandoned the cities in the Mexican lowlands.
 They founded a new city near a natural well, which they considered to be holy.
 This kind of water well is believed to have been created by the impact of the huge meteorite that landed in Mexico and ended the life of the dinosaurs on earth.

-- The Maya and the Toltec peoples lived together peacefully: Research has shown that both the May and Toltec people were excellent tradespeople.
+Research has shown that both the May and Toltec people were excellent merchants.
 It’s possible the Maya had simply adapted the Toltec culture into their own over their years of trading.
 That would explain the mixed-use of architectural features from both Maya and Toltec cultures.

 Each of these theories is supported by the discoveries at the site.
 What is known is that both the Maya and the Toltec people honoured the same god: Quetzalcoatl, who was originally a Toltec ruler (see theory 1).
 This new religion was named after the mythical being of Kukulkan, which means ‘feathered serpent’.
 This creature with its fluorescent feathers and the long tail was considered to be the most beautiful ‘bird’ in the world.
 The city was suddenly abandoned in 1194, probably because of extended, extreme drought.
 Archaeologists have discovered evidence that they have likely moved to Guatemala and founded the city Petén.